 tire pressure light on the car dashboard

-Tire pressure warning light on: what it means (immediately), when to stop, and what to do next.
+Tire pressure warning light on: what to do immediately and when to stop

-For this reason, modern cars are equipped with electronic monitoring systems that can continuously check tire pressure and alert the driver if there are any abnormalities.
-This system, called TPMS (Tyre Pressure Monitoring System), analyzes inflation values and warns of any dangerous variations through a warning light on the dashboard.
+For this reason, modern cars have an electronic system that monitors tire pressure and immediately alerts the driver if it detects an anomaly.
+This system, called TPMS (Tyre Pressure Monitoring System), analyzes inflation values and signals any dangerous variations through a warning light on the dashboard.

 Since 2014, the presence of TPMS has been mandatory on all new cars registered in the European Union, precisely to reduce the risk of accidents related to improperly inflated tires.